soyart/notes/pages/Go context.md

 		  But since c1 has no parent, it should not be canceled and continue to do work.

 		  - At start, all of the works should start concurrently
-		  - After 3s, c2 is canceled, so the all c2 works are done
+		  - After 3s timeout, c2 is canceled by the deadline, so all of c2 works are canceled
-		  - But since c2 has a child, c3, the cancellation propagates to c3 and all c3 works are done
+		  - But since c2 has a child, c3, the cancellation propagates to c3 and all c3 works are canceled
 		  - Only work=0 (c1) is left printing "work", the rest are done

 		  ## Key takeaways: